-Finding instruments for quality time is more challenging.
-This input may reflect more the way parents spend time with their children and the type of activities they engage in than the amount of time spent.
-This intuition is confirmed by results in Table 3, which show that the intervention had no impact on maternal labor supply: the impact of the treatment on both employment and weekly hours is small and insignificant, although it had large effects on time investments.
+more the way parents spend time with their children and the type of activities they engage in than the amount of time spent.
+This intuition is confirmed by results in Table 4, which show that the intervention had no impact on maternal labor supply: the impact of the treatment on both employment and weekly hours is small and insignificant, although it had large effects on time investments.
 This evidence suggests that the margin of adjustment is not between work and quality time with children, but rather between quality time versus other household production activities or leisure, which are excluded from our measures of time investments.
-Consequently, measures of the opportunity cost of time, such as village-level female or male wages, are unlikely to have much explanatory power.27 Below we also show that quality time investment is also unrelated to the relative prices we use as instruments for material investment.
+Consequently, measures of the opportunity cost of time, such as village-level female or male wages, are unlikely to have much explanatory power.28 Below we also show that quality time investment is also unrelated to the relative prices we use as instruments for material investment.